lolbat/What-is-wrong-blog/content/posts/UTI problems.md

 Then you can use awk to print out the third item in the list which is the UTI that we are looking for.

-In the next few days I hope to post an Alfred Workflow that will do this for any file you want.
+If you use Alfred you can [download a Workflow](https://github.com/lolbat/Alfred-Workflow-Read-UTI) that will do all this dirty work for you.

 ### Footnotes